UniversalDependencies/docs/_am/feat/Case.md

 in which it appears.

 Not all Amharic adpositions are annotated with a `Case` feature.
-Some adpositions that that have the feature are incorporated in a [verb](u-pos/VERB) form on the surface; they are treated as separate syntactic words in UD and may depend directly on the verb stem.
+Some adpositions that have the feature are incorporated in a [verb](u-pos/VERB) form on the surface; they are treated as separate syntactic words in UD and may depend directly on the verb stem.